 Be mindful of your parakeet, whether he or she is afraid of the dispenser and whether they use it or not.
 If they are afraid of the dispensers then they might not feed themselves, leading to their deaths, unfortunately.
 So always be take great care to test and watch your parakeets, before leaving them alone with new equipment.

 Is there anything else that will be needed for my parakeet besides Bird Street Bistro?

 Just like children, and many adults, it may take a while to get accustomed to new food in a diet.
-First we recommend that you feed your budgie twice daily, in the morning and in the early evening so they have a routine to follow and learn when to expect food.
+First, we recommend that you feed your budgie twice daily, in the morning and the early evening so they have a routine to follow and learn when to expect food.

-Food should be cut up into small pieces, especially if trying to introduce something new so that the new food blends into the other food.
-If they leave it alone, or separate it to reach other food this does not mean they will keep doing so.
+Food should cut up into small pieces, especially if trying to introduce something new so that the new food blends into the other food.
+If they leave it alone or separate it to reach other food this does not mean they will keep doing so.
 Be persistent in the food that needs to be introduced for a healthy diet.
 However, please do make sure food does not stand still for too long as it can go bad quickly, and because budgies are susceptible to mold and fungi.
 For more information on how to introduce new foods to your parrot visit this page.